HexEnigma/habit_tracker/README.md

    - Open PHPMyAdmin (usually at http://localhost/phpmyadmin)
    - Create a new database named `habit_tracker`
-   - Import the SQL file from the project's `database/` folder
+   - Import the SQL file from the project's `habit_tracker.sql/` file
    - Or run the SQL schema provided in the installation docs

 3. **Configure Environment**